RunestoneInteractive/RunestoneServer/source/Graphs/graphdfs.rst

 .. figure:: Figures/cshome.png
    :align: center

-   The Graph Produced by Links from the Luther Computer Science Home Page
+   Figure 30: The Graph Produced by Links from the Luther Computer Science Home Page

-If you study the graph in :ref:`Figure 26 <fig_cshome>` you might make some interesting observations.
+If you study the graph in :ref:`Figure 30 <fig_cshome>` you might make some interesting observations.
 First you might notice that many of the other web sites on the graph are other Luther College web sites.
 Second, you might notice that there are several links to other colleges in Iowa.